nut1414/language-bubble/README.md

 ![demo](demo.gif)

 Windows utility that displays a floating bubble near the text cursor when switching keyboard layouts, showing available input languages (similar to macOS!).

+## Usage

+Use the capslock key to switch languages